Dog Breeds

 Breed History

 The Chow Chow dog breed is known as one of the oldest breeds in the world, having origins from the Han Dynasty.
 These dogs were initially bred for hunting, companionship, guarding, and pulling sleds.
-Their thick double coat was put to good use against the cold in the northern regions of China, where they were used for various purposes.
+Because of their thick double coat, these dogs were able to endure the harsh cold of the northern regions of China.

 Chow Chows are believed to be related to the Samoyed, Pomeranian, and even the Norwegian Elkhound.
-Near the end of the 18th century, they gained popularity in the West, especially after being exhibited in England.
-Over time, their status as a luxury companion dog grew.
+Over time, their popularity grew, and so did their status as a luxury companion.

 The Chow Chow dog breed is known as one of the oldest breeds in the world, having origins from the Han Dynasty.
 These dogs were initially bred for hunting, companionship, guarding, and pulling sleds.
-Their thick double coat was put to good use against the cold in the northern regions of China, where they were used for various purposes.
+Because of their thick double coat, these dogs were able to endure the harsh cold of the northern regions of China.

 Chow Chows are believed to be related to the Samoyed, Pomeranian, and even the Norwegian Elkhound.
-Near the end of the 18th century, they gained popularity in the West, especially after being exhibited in England.
-Over time, their status as a luxury companion dog grew.
+Over time, their popularity grew, and so did their status as a luxury companion.

 Health and Medical Concerns